Central Limit Theorems for Local Functionals of Dynamic Point Processes: Proofs

 for all $t>0$.
 Furthermore,

 Counting through the intersection $|\wh\mcX_1 \cap \wh\mcX_2| = j$ as in the calculation of the variance, and using Mecke's formula, along with the independence of the marks,

 where $\bs{Z}_{\sigma^2\Delta}$ is made up of $k$ independent, $d$-dimensional, Gaussian vectors, representing the displacements of the points in $\bs X'$ between times $0$ and $\Delta$.
 Thus each vector has zero mean and independent entries with variance $\sigma^2\Delta$.
-In addition,
+As a side note, we remark that \eqref{sumj0k} could have been obtained as a consequence of Lemma~3.5 of \cite{reitzner2013}.
+However, direct computation through Mecke's formula is straightforward and useful for introducing notation that we will need later.
+Continuing from \eqref{sumj0k},

 Inserting above expressions to \eqref{sumj0k}, we get

 Note that, for $j=0$,

 Furthermore,